 Without knowing specifics it is difficult to give you an answer.
 In general, orders of protection are based upon Criminal acts, so if there is a way to classify what is being done as criminal, you may get an order of protection.
 Speak to a lawyer and go over exactly what is happening so you can...Read more »

 Please understand that I don't know the hiring standards of the police service you would like to apply to, but generally speaking a conviction and record for disobeying court orders would likely not make you the most ideal candidate.
-Be prepared to provide an explanation that makes sense if you do...Read more »
+Be prepared to provide an explanation that makes sense if...Read more »

 My estranged wife who I havent had contact with in or seen in a year filed an order of protection against me.
 She is using random text messages from june 2018 i sent her.
 They were pretty hard but we were arguing and it was out of anger.
 She also accused me of threatning her and her family with an...
 Read more »

-He would say he loved me or he couldn't wait to wake up next to me every morning i have brain cancer and i loved him in july he borrowed 1,300 dollars he emotionally destroyed me he took my fight to live i was advised to take him to civil court to get my money by a state trooper he told hed pay me...
+He would say he loved me or he couldn't wait to wake up next to me every morning i have brain cancer and i loved him in july he borrowed 1,300 dollars he emotionally destroyed me he took my fight to live i was advised to take him to civil court to get my money by a state trooper he told hed...
 Read more »

 The amount involved is small claims level if you want to sue to recover.
 Run your credit report and put a fraud alert on it if you believe he stole your number.
 Notify the card companies and get new cards.